 Google Chrome’s Sharing feature is the vulnerable component, which allows users to share any web page with others.
 The vulnerability is also a high severity flaw that allows attackers to cause a use after free.
 This issue was reported by David Erceg on 2021-06-01.

 Google Chrome’s WebAudio is the vulnerable component, a Web API used to process audios in web applications.
-The vulnerability is also a high severity flaw that allows attackers to cause a use after free.
+The Google chrome vulnerabilities are also a high severity flaw that allows attackers to cause a use after free.
 This issue was reported by Yangkang (@dnpushme) of 360 ATA on 2021-05-24.

 Google Chrome’s TabGroups is the vulnerable component; an API used to re-arrange and modify tab groups in browsers.
-The vulnerability is also a high severity flaw that allows attackers to cause a use after free.
+The Google chrome vulnerabilities are also a high severity flaw that allows attackers to cause a use after free.
 This issue was reported by David Erceg on 2021-06-01.

 Google Chrome version before 91.0.4472.114.